 - (1) Applicability.
 The regulations in this section apply to all shoreline uses, development and modifications. - (2) Shoreline use, development and modification matrix.
-Table 7-1 indicates shoreline uses, developments and modifications that may be allowed or are prohibited in shoreline jurisdiction within each environment designation.
-Shoreline uses, development and modifications are classified in the matrix as indicated below.
-Uses, development and modifications that may be allowed according to the matrix must in all cases be consistent with all other applicable parts of the City's Shoreline Master Program in order to be authorized by the City. - A. Uses, developments and modifications that may be allowed by a shoreline substantial development permit or exemption are indicated by an "P" on the matrix. - B. Uses, developments and modifications that may be allowed by a shoreline conditional use permit are indicated by a "C" on the matrix. - C. Uses, developments and modifications that are not allowed are indicated by an "X" on the matrix. - D. Uses, developments and modifications that are not applicable to an environment designation are indicated by an "NA" on the matrix.
+Table 7-1 indicates shoreline uses, developments and modifications that may be allowed or are prohibited in shoreline

+- A. Uses, developments and modifications that may be allowed by a shoreline substantial development permit or exemption are indicated by a "P" on the matrix. - B. Uses, developments and modifications that may be allowed by a shoreline conditional use permit are indicated by a "C" on the matrix. - C. Uses, developments and modifications that are not allowed are indicated by an "X" on the matrix. - D. Uses, developments and modifications that are not applicable to an environment designation are indicated by an "NA" on the matrix.

 Table 7-1.
-Shoreline use, development & modification matrix
+Shoreline use, development, & modification matrix